645 N. Shaw Lane, Rm 402A

 The purposes of including non-academic factors in the upper college junior-level admission decision process are to enhance the student’s educational experience through the process, to recognize attributes employers and industries value in the process, to acknowledge qualities that are valued by and consistent with the mission of the Broad College, and to include appropriate factors considered as indicators of success by the admissions review committee.

 The rationale for including non-academic factors in a hybrid model is to utilize a more inclusive developmental approach in the admission decision process.
+Non-academic factors are included in the college admission decision process to enhance each student’s educational experience through the process, to recognize attributes employers and industries value in the process, and to acknowledge qualities which are valued by and consistent with the mission of the Broad College.

 Junior Admission Process